ENV data yield ASCII-8BIT encoded strings under Windows with unicode username

 C:\ruby-220\usr\bin>ruby -e "p ENV['HOME']" "C:/Users/\xE3\x81\xA6\xE3\x81\x99\xE3\x81\xA8" C:\ruby-220\usr\bin>ruby -e "p ENV['HOME'].encoding" #<Encoding:ASCII-8BIT> C:\ruby-220\usr\bin>ruby -e "p ENV['HOME'].bytes" [67, 58, 47, 85, 115, 101, 114, 115, 47, 227, 129, 166, 227, 129, 153, 227, 129, 168] C:\ruby-220\usr\bin>ruby -e "p __ENCODING__" #<Encoding:CP850> C:\ruby-220\usr\bin>ruby -e "p Encoding.default_internal" nil C:\ruby-220\usr\bin>ruby -e "p Encoding.default_external" #<Encoding:CP850> C:\ruby-220\usr\bin>ruby -e "p Encoding.find('filesystem')" #<Encoding:Windows-1252> C:\ruby-220\usr\bin>ruby -E UTF-8:UTF-8 -e "p ENV['HOME'].encoding" #<Encoding:ASCII-8BIT> C:\ruby-220\usr\bin>ruby -E UTF-8:UTF-8 -e "p ENV['HOME'].bytes" [67, 58, 47, 85, 115, 101, 114, 115, 47, 227, 129, 166, 227, 129, 153, 227, 129, 168]

-Updated by thomthom (Thomas Thomassen) almost 4 years ago
+Updated by thomthom (Thomas Thomassen) about 4 years ago

-Updated by spatulasnout (B Kelly) almost 4 years ago
+Updated by spatulasnout (B Kelly) about 4 years ago

 Agreed: although Ruby 2.2 appears to be trying to use locale to determine the encoding for environment vars, it's not producing reasonable results on Windows.
 (E.g. w32_getenv() in hash.c, and also putenv() in hash.c)